Protestant youth ministry: Organization in the United States

-Basics of Youth Ministry
+Organization

 Most youth groups tend to follow a similar organizational model.
-The church that supports them will provide an allocation of funds to use for the activities of the group.
-It also will employ a paid staff member or volunteer to lead the group, known as the Youth Pastor, Youth Minister, Pastor of Student Ministries, Youth Leader, or other similar terms.
-This person can be either a layperson, hold a religious degree, or be a member of the ordained clergy, depending on the needs and resources of the church.
+The church that supports them will allocate funds to use for the activities of the group.
+It also will employ a paid staff member or volunteer to lead the group, known as a youth pastor, youth minister, Pastor of Student Ministries, Youth Leader, or other similar terms.
+This person may be a layperson, hold a religious degree, or be a member of the ordained clergy, depending on the needs and resources of the church.
 Their duties may include orchestrating the activities of the group (in particular, the content of the regular meetings below), providing pastoral care for the members of the youth group, managing a budget for the youth group, and serving as a liaison between the youth and adult bodies of the congregation.

 Today's youth ministries hold regular meetings, often at the same time as adult functions at the church.
 Youth group meetings generally feature the same types of activities as a Sunday morning church service; modified to reflect the culture of the age groups involved.
 Services may include a time for worship, drama, games or other activities as well as fellowship through conversation and/or food, and prayer.
 Many youth ministers also present a sermon or devotional.
 It's common for youth groups to attend Christian summer camps each year.

 Most denominations arrange their Youth Ministry programs according to related educational levels.
 American churches tend to separate youth by grade level, creating smaller sub-groups within a youth ministry program.
 These distinctions usually fall between middle school and high school.
 Traditionally, elementary age children and below have separate programs altogether, though this, too, may be managed by the same youth pastor.
 Some youth groups even extend up through college students, creating an additional sub-group often referred to as "college and career".